 include a writing sample as part of your application for admission

-on the application for admission, select the area of study (listed above) that most closely corresponds to your proposed concentration (you may select up to two areas)
+on the application for admission, select the area of study (listed above) that most closely corresponds to your proposed concentration (you may select as many as you wish)